howaajin/graphformatter/README.md

 #### Usage

-Select nodes you want to arrange, or just deselect all nodes and press ¡°Format Graph¡± button on the toolbar.
+Select nodes you want to arrange, or just deselect all nodes and press "Format Graph" button on the toolbar.

 Configure it in "Editor Preferences/Plugins/Graph Formatter".